VJaisri/VJ/README.md

-Car price prediction using simple linear regression Linear regression:
+Car price prediction using simple linear regression.
+Linear regression:
    Linear regression analysis is used to predict the value of a variable based on the value of another variable.
    The variable you want to predict is called the dependent variable.